 Very few of the charcoal stoves that are sold in Haiti last more than a year; many have to be replaced in less than six months.
 However, the adoption of higher quality improved local and imported charcoal stoves is negligible.
 On the other hand, the economic, environmental, and social benefits of stoves that are two to three times more efficient than traditional metal braziers are far greater than the difference between what consumers will pay and what it costs a funder to provide them with the best available charcoal cookstoves.

-We developed a program for funding by the Government of Haiti under World Bank Energy Lending Program in order to establish consumers’ willingness to pay for efficient and durable improved charcoal Cookstoves and to switch to superclean wood burning stoves using sustainable biomass to short circuit the loss of energy caused by using 10-12 tons of wood to make one ton of charcoal on a small-scale in Haiti and the Dominican Republic.
+We developed a program for funding by the Government of Haiti under a World Bank Energy Lending Program in order to establish consumers’ willingness to pay for efficient and durable improved charcoal Cookstoves and to switch to superclean wood burning stoves using sustainable biomass to short circuit the loss of energy caused by using 10-12 tons of wood to make one ton of charcoal on a small-scale in Haiti and the Dominican Republic.
 Ministerial approval for this program was obtained in 2015 but changes in Government caused the program to lapse.
-We are looking for development finance partners to revitalize this program using the experience we gained from management of the leading edge Cambodia best-in-class Cookstoves auction we now manage.
+Based on our experience in Cambodia, we believe the Stove Auction that we have pioneered with SNV is a viable solution to delivering long life charcoal cookstoves into Haiti.
+Clearly, all other methods have failed and there is practically no trace of the USAID or other donor funded programs that attempted to upgrade the Haitian charcoal stove fleet.
+We are looking for development finance partners to support design and implementation of a best-in-class Charcoal Cookstoves auction adapted from the Cambodia Auction we now manage

-The majority of Guatemalan households continue to cook their meals in the traditional way - on a three-stone fire in an indoor pit.
-These open fires cause respiratory problems and burns, and because they are so inefficient, the high demand for fuel to supply them contributes to deforestation.
-We are working with HELPS International to use carbon finance to leverage market share of the high-efficiency ONIL cookstoves throughout Guatemala.
+The majority of Guatemalan households continue to cook their meals in the traditional way - on a three-stone fire in an indoor or outdoor pit or concrete platform.
+These open fires cause respiratory problems and burns, and because they are so inefficient, the high demand for fuel to supply them contributes to deforestation locally.
+CQC is working with HELPS International to use carbon finance to increase market share of the high-efficiency ONIL cookstoves throughout Guatemala.

-- The HELPs International stove program in Guatemala is designed to reach over 350,000 households over the next decade.
+The HELPs International stove program in Guatemala is designed to reach over 350,000 households over the next decade.
+CQC hopes to make an important contribution to achieving this objective;

-- Each ICS eliminates close to 4 tons of CO₂ per year.
+Each modern ONIL stove eliminates over 4 tons of CO₂ per year.

-- HELPS International HELPS is a Texas-based NGO committed to assisting the rural population of the developing world through education, healthcare, economic development and home transformation utilizing ONIL products.
+HELPS International HELPS is a Texas-based NGO committed to assisting the rural population of the developing world through education, healthcare, economic development and home transformation utilizing ONIL products.
 HELPS International’s first program was in Guatemala in 1984.
-Today, HELPS also operates in Nicaragua, Honduras, El Salvador, and Mexico, where it partners with CQC
+Today, HELPS also operate in Nicaragua, Honduras, and El Salvado.

-Rural and indigenous people in Mexico have traditionally cooked their meals inside, using a three stone fire.
+Rural and indigenous people in Mexico have traditionally cooked their meals inside, using a three stone open fire with a metal plate for cooking tortillas.
 Today, the most disadvantaged households continue to use these open fires for cooking.
-They cause respiratory problems and burns, and because they are so inefficient, the high demand for fuel to supply them contributes to deforestation.
-We are working to provide high-efficiency plancha style cookstoves to families in rural Mexico.
+They cause respiratory problems and burns, and because they are so inefficient, the high demand for fuel to supply them contributes to deforestation locally.
+We are partnered originally with HELPS International and more recently with Fuego Limpio when HELPS left Mexico, to support maintenance and construction of provide high-efficiency plancha style cookstoves to families in rural Mexico using either the original ONiL design or a version of it.

-- Each stove is expected to eliminate close to 3 tons of CO₂ per year, depending on the model and state of repair.
+Each stove is expected to eliminate about 3 tons of CO₂ per year, depending on the model and state of repair.

-- COMACO Community Markets for Conservation or COMACO was launched in 2003 by the Wildlife Conservation Society of New York (WCS.org), the global arm of the world-famous Bronx Zoo, to pioneer innovative ways of preserving biodiversity, saving wildlife habitat, reducing hunger, and increasing farmer incomes.
+Community Markets for Conservation or COMACO was launched in 2003 by the Wildlife Conservation Society of New York (WCS.org), the global arm of the world-famous Bronx Zoo, to pioneer innovative ways of preserving biodiversity, saving wildlife habitat, reducing hunger, and increasing farmer incomes.
 In exchange for farmers using improved forest and agriculture land management practices, COMACO pays them premium prices for farmers production of groundnuts, maize, soybeans and honey, marketing the products to urban consumers and regionally under the “It’s Wild’ logo.
-COMACO now has a membership of over 140,000 farmers.
+COMACO now has a membership of over 174,000 farmers across Zambia’s Eastern Province.

 Northern Nigeria has the biggest urban firewood markets in Africa and possibly the world.
 Still, cooking on three stone fires or crude stoves cut from drums comprises the largest share of cooking practices and fuels in Kaduna and Kano, despite high density permanent urban dwellings.

-SOSAI Renewable Energies: established and run by Habiba Ali, a well-known Muslim woman entrepreneur in Nigeria and globally, is our partner in the now resurgent Nigerian Efficient Cookstoves program.
+SOSAI Renewable Energies: established and run by Habiba Ali, a well-known Muslim woman entrepreneur in Nigeria and globally, is our partner in the Nigerian Efficient Cookstoves program focused on Kano and Kaduna States.

 MALAWI / MOZAMBIQUE